 Vitamin A reduces the risk of death and complication from measles.
 This is the case for many infections we have to deal with today.
 Even the World Health Organization today recommends giving Vitamin A. (see recommended dosage below).
 This was drilled into us in my third year of nursing school in our Public Health and Communicable Disease class.

 This Town hall video is very interesting.
-A lot can be learned here if you are interested.

 - At 23:00-25:00, they discuss Vitamin A and that there is a lower risk of cancer later in life if you’ve had infections like measles, mumps, chicken pox, rubella and whooping cough early in life as a child.
 These diseases train your immune system in ways that vaccines cannot, so that is a very good thing.